Ivan Bagramyan: Early life

 Graduating in 1912, Bagramyan, whom everyone affectionately called Vanya, followed his father and his brothers in a path in rail work, attending the three-year railway technical institute located in Tiflis.
-He graduated with honors and was slated to become a railway engineer within a few years when events in the First World War changed his life.
+He graduated with honors and was slated to become a railway engineer within a few years when events in World War I changed his life.

 World War I

 Bagramyan was well aware of the military situation at the Caucasus front during the first months of the world war.
 In the winter of 1914–15, the Imperial Russian Army was able to withstand and repel the Ottoman offensive aimed at capturing Sarikamish.
 Bagramyan also began reading harrowing reports in the Russian press of what was taking place against his fellow kinsmen across the border: the Committee of Union and Progress-led government had embarked on a campaign to carry out a genocide of the Ottoman Armenians.
 He desperately sought to join the military effort but because he was only seventeen and a railway mechanic, he was not subject to conscription.
 This did not dissuade him from trying, as he later remarked, "My place is at the front."

 His opportunity came on 16 September 1915, when he was accepted as a volunteer in the Russian army.
 He was assigned to the 116th Reserve Battalion and sent to Akhaltsikhe for basic training.
 With his training complete in December, he joined the 2nd Caucasian Border Regiment of the Russian Caucasus Army, which was sent to dislodge the Ottomans in Persia.
 Bagramyan participated in battles in Asadabad, Hamedan and Kermanshah, the Russian victories here sending Ottoman forces reeling toward Anatolia.

 Learning about the exploits of the men in the outfit, the chief of staff of the regiment, General Pavel Melik-Shahnazarian, advised Bagramyan to return to Tiflis to enroll in the Praporshchik Military Academy.
 But in order to attend the school, Bagramyan needed to satisfy the academy's requirement of having completed school at a gymnasium.
 This did not deter him and, after preparing for the courses in Armavir, he passed his exams and began attending the academy on 13 February 1917.
 He graduated in June 1917 and was assigned to the 3rd Infantry Regiment, stationed near Lake Urmia.
 But with the overthrow of the Russian Provisional Government in the midst of the October Revolution of 1917, his unit was demobilized.

 With the creation of the newly established First Republic of Armenia in 1918, Bagramyan enlisted in the newly formed 3rd Regiment.
 From 1 April 1918, that is, after the Ottoman Empire signed the Treaty of Brest-Litovsk (3 March 1918) with the Russian SFSR, he was in the 1st Cavalry Regiment, which took part in battles in Karaurgan, Sarikamish and Kars against units of the advancing Ottoman Third Army.
 Notably, he took part in the May 1918 battle at Sardarapat, where the Armenian military scored a crucial victory against Ottoman forces.
 He remained in the regiment until May 1920.